-After Jan Brittin was inducted into the ICC Hall of Fame on Sunday, we go back to a 2019 piece from journalist Raf Nicholson profiling Brittin.
+On International Women’s Day 2022, we go back to a 2019 piece from journalist Raf Nicholson profiling ICC Hall of Famer Jan Brittin.

 Janette Ann Brittin was one of women’s cricket’s brightest stars until her untimely death from cancer in September 2017.